cesare-spinoso/cesare-spinoso.github.io/docs/index.md

 <br>

-In terms of research duties, I am currently an organizer for the McGill NLP [reading group](https://mcgill-nlp.github.io/reading-group/) (really more of a seminar series).
+In terms of research services, I am currently an organizer for the McGill NLP [reading group](https://mcgill-nlp.github.io/reading-group/) (really more of a seminar series).
 Before that, I was the organizer of the Mila Health and AI reading group (March 2022 to March 2023).